CT image quality

 Even if we image a perfectly uniform object (e.g. a water filled object) there is still a variation in the Hounsfield units about a mean.
 This is due to noise.
 Noise degrades the image by degrading low contrast resolution and introducing uncertainty in the Hounsfield units of the images.

 We can measure noise in any uniform region of the image e.g. with a water phantom.
-The standard deviation of the CT number in a selected region-of-interest gives the mean noise measurement.
+The standard deviation of the Hounsfield Units in a selected region-of-interest gives the mean noise measurement.

 There are three sources of noise: